elvanderb/TCP-32764/README.md

 Possible fix :
 - if it's listening on the internet: add a firewall rule in the web UI (https://twitter.com/domainzero/status/419146140999626752)
-- install an open source firmware (for example OpenWRT or Tomato).
+- install an open source firmware (for example OpenWRT or Tomato) this is NOT magical, OpenWAG200 is vuln: http://sourceforge.net/projects/openwag200/files/OpenWAG200/1.4/

 Probable source of the backdoor:
 - SerComm https://news.ycombinator.com/item?id=6998258 (nice finding :) )